entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 > This character is present in some selenosteids, including *Driscollaspis*, *Amazichthys*, *Stenosteus*, and *Gymnotrachelus*.

 437. Lateral flange along the ventral margin of anterior lateral plate: absent (0); present (1).
-> This character is present in *Gorgonichthys*, *Stenognathus*, and *Titanichthys*.
+> This character is present in *Gorgonichthys*, *Heintzichthys*, and *Titanichthys*.
 Dunkle and Bungart (1940): The ventral margin of the posterior expanded part extends forward external to the anterior process.
 A lateral flange is thus formed along the ventral boreder of the bone.
 This condiiton is similar to that found in *Stenognathus* and *Titanichthys*, and is marked contrast to the structure of a typical Dinichthyid.

 ** Hindmost spino-occipital nerves pierce the occipital region: ventrally (0); dorsally (1).
 >  - This characters is present in Pachyosteomorph arthrodires, such as *Paralciosteus*.